dynamicreports/dynamicreports-documentation/docs/Syntax.rst

 every part of a report and therefore you can consider using a static import for these methods.
 And DynamicReports also provides the abillity to use `Method chaining <https://en.wikipedia.org/wiki/Method_chaining>`_ (also known as `Fluent interface <https://en.wikipedia.org/wiki/Fluent_interface>`_).
-Both are useful for code eadability, the ability to replace multiple calls to a class with a single one, and for invoking multiple method calls.
+Both are useful for code readability, the ability to replace multiple calls to a class with a single one, and for invoking multiple method calls.
 Let's see in detail the difference between using and not using a static import and method chaining: